kuicpet/BasicChatApp/README.md

 # BasicChatApp
- A Basic Chat app using Node.js,Express Server and Socket.io
+ A Basic Chat app using Node.js,Express Server and Socket.io.
+ To test app,please have node.js installed and run npm install the needed dependencies.